 - Modified When bytes are modified in the Hex Editor, the colors of those bytes are changed.
 By default, the text color is changed to orange and the background color remains unchanged. - Alternating Hex Lines When using the Hex Editor, alternating lines are displayed in a different color.
-Change this color to match the Editor background color to obtain a single color in the background. - Highlight Byte When the cursor is in the left or the right editing areas, the current byte will be highlighted in the other editing area.
-The byte is colored light gray by default, but can be changed by clicking the color box. - Highlight Variable After a Template has been run on a file, moving the mouse over the Hex Editor Window will cause brackets to display indicating where the template variables were declared (see Working with Template Results).
-The color of the brackets can be modified by clicking this color box.
-The Highlight Variable option can be turned on or off using the Hex Editor Options dialog. - Empty Area The color to the far right of both editing areas in the Hex Editor Window can be controlled by clicking this color box.
+Change this color to match the Editor background color to obtain a single color in the background. - Addresses Sets the color of the addresses drawn at the left side of the Hex Editor. - Highlight Byte When the cursor is in the left or the right editing areas, the current byte will be highlighted in the other editing area.
+The byte is colored light gray by default, but can be changed by clicking the color box. - Highlight Struct When the mouse cursor is over a byte in the Hex Editor and the byte belongs to a struct that has been defined in a Template, then lines are drawn around the struct in the Hex Editor to indicate where the different variables are placed.
+This is called struct outlining and more information is available in the Struct Outlining topic.
+Change the color of the lines around the struct using this color box or turn the lines off using the Hex Editor Options dialog. - Highlight Variable After a Template has been run on a file, moving the mouse over the Hex Editor Window will cause Template variables to become highlighted (see Struct Outlining).
+The color of the highlighting can be modified by clicking this color box.
+The Highlight Variable option can be turned on or off using the Hex Editor Options dialog. - Highlight Variable Brackets In older versions of 010 Editor, brackets used to be displayed around the current Highlight Variable as discussed above.
+To re-enable the bracket display, choose a color using this color box. - Empty Area The color to the far right of both editing areas in the Hex Editor Window can be controlled by clicking this color box.
 The default color is the color of the window. - Area Separator The Separator is the line that separates the left area from the right area in a Hex Editor Window.
 Click this color to change the Separator color. - Division Lines Division Lines are lines that are drawn on the Hex Editor Window that indicate groups of bytes.
 By default, Division Lines are drawn every 4 bytes and they are colored light gray.
 Use the 'View > Division Lines' menu to adjust the division lines (see Using Edit As).
 Clicking this color box allows changing the color of the Division Lines. - Sector Lines Sector Lines are similar to Division Lines except they are usually used to visualize where sectors are located on a drive.
 Sector Lines can be controlled on the same menu as Division Lines 'View > Division Lines' (see Using Edit As).
-The color of the sector lines can be changed from the default dark gray using this color box. - Template Results Header Controls the color of the header for the Template Results panel. - Template Results Line The color of the line immediately above the Template Results header.
+The color of the sector lines can be changed from the default dark gray using this color box. - Template Results Header Controls the color of the header for the Template Results panel.

+■ Template Results Line - The color of the line immediately above the Template Results header.
 Note that setting this color to None will remove the line.